What is Days Inventory Outstanding?

 In the next step, we will carry forward the inventory turnover assumption of 5.0x and the DIO assumption of 73 days to project future inventory levels.

-The switch toggle in the top right corner cycles between the two approaches for forecasting:
+The switch toggle in the top right corner cycles between the two methods to forecast the inventory balance.

-- “DIO” Approach: If the switch is set to “DIO”, the days inventory outstanding assumption is divided by 365 days and then multiplied by the COGS
+- “DIO” Approach → If the switch is set to “DIO”, the days inventory outstanding (DIO) assumption is divided by 365 days and then multiplied by the COGS

 From our starting period (2020) to the final year of the forecast (2025), we can see how our company’s inventory balance has increased by $20 million to $26 million.